LarsBarkman/guardian/docs/pages/framework/the-matrix.md

 </tr>
 <tr>
 <td class="tg-2thk">STRATEGIC</td>
-<td class="tg-qems"><a href="from-command-control-to-purpose-and-trust.html" title="Imagine a world where people wake up inspired to go to work, a world in which trust and loyalty are the rule rather than the exception">From Command & Control To Purpose And Trust</a></td>
+<td class="tg-qems"><a href="trust-and-guidance.html" title="Imagine a world where people wake up inspired to go to work, a world in which trust and loyalty are the rule rather than the exception">From Command & Control To Trust And Guidance</a></td>
 <td class="tg-tr94"><a href="business-capabilities.html" title="Capabilities-Driven Strategy enable companies to become more coherent and to gain a right to win in the markets in which they have decided to compete.
 Applying a capabilities lens changes how executives make important strategic decisions">Business Capabilities</a></td>
 <td class="tg-qems"><a href="products-not-projects.html" title=" ">Products<br>Not Projects</a></td>
 <td class="tg-tr94"><a href="evolutionary-architecture.html" title=" ">Evolutionary Architecture</a></td>